 Replacing SVG rendering with PIXI.js involves creating an instance of PIXI.Application and adding children to it, according to the desired style and interaction.
 Follow API docs for details, their Performance Tips are also helpful.
 We can add richer features such as labels, font icons, hover effect, zoom & drag viewport and a simple toolbar.
 Anything is possible!

-A live demo of this excercise shows there is almost nothing left from the original code which was related to SVG rendering, it was replaced with code for a different rendering target.
+A live demo of this exercise shows there is almost nothing left from the original code which was related to SVG rendering, it was replaced with code for a different rendering target.
 PIXI.js rendering runs on top of D3, which stays only for computing graph layout.

 We have uncovered a hidden strength of D3.
 A few years ago, D3 was refactored with modularity in mind.
 A single monolithic library was split into many composable single-purpose libraries, which can be used also standalone.
 If you need to increase performance of your existing D3 data visualisation, you can replace rendering by another drawing library such as PIXI.js, while still using D3 for underlying layout computation.